Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-implementation-review-english.rst

 	- money could be collected coin-per-coin until the cost of a can is reached
 	- the ordering of a soda could last for longer than one simulation tick, and the duration could depend on the outcome of the transaction
-	- here we considered that one simulation tick corresponded to 1 virtual minute, we should instead make the duration independent from the scheduler frequency (ex: by using ``class_Actor:convertSecondsToTicks/2``)
+	- here we considered that one simulation tick corresponded to 1 virtual minute, we should instead make the duration independent from the scheduler frequency (e.g. by using ``class_Actor:convertSecondsToTicks/2``)
 	- more than one can could be bought at once (i.e. in one interaction)
 	- multiple kinds of sodas could be offered
 	- the machine could request spontaneously the operating staff to renew its stock